react-static/react-static/docs/api.md

     - `pageSize: Int` - **Required** - The number of items on each page
     - `route{}: Object` - **Required**
       - `path: String` - **Required** - The base path that all pages will share
-      - `component: String` - The base component that all pages will share
+      - `template: String` - The base component that all pages will share
     - `decorate: Function` - **Required**
       - Arguments:
         - `items: Array` - The items for the given page